 Nearly One million mobile devices were attacked by Malware in 2013 with Android phones being the most targeted.
 Scmagazine (2017) reported that Kaspersky labs discovered that this figure had risen to 8.5 million by 2016.

 One of the largest vulnerabilities across all mobile devices are the web browsers.
 The Hacker News (2017) shows that users often don’t keep them updated with the latest security patches.
 The reason so much Malware is downloaded seems to be because the criminals package it in such a way that the user feels they need the disguised game or security patch.

 2) Accessing forbidden networks.

 Virus - They can be downloaded within a game or fake security patch, or delivered via bluetooth.

-Trojan - Trojans on mobile devices can be used in the background of an application for
+Trojan - Trojans on mobile devices can be used in the background of an application for malicious ends.

 Spyware - Spyware secretly collects user information to varying degrees of intent, from improving services to maliciously stealing user details.

 Spam - Spam emails entice the user to click on a link or download something that could infiltrate their system or even be used for a denial of service attack.